 Thanksgiving past and present

 I am grateful for all the Thanksgiving feasts I have had.
 Starting with the ones at Grandma Wright’s Kansas farmhouse to this one in Incline Village, NV.
-At first all my memories of Thanksgiving were only about family members.
+At first, all my memories of Thanksgiving were only about family members.
 Often we had a whole room full of tables and family sharing the feast.
 Then it moved to Thanksgiving with college friends and on to Thanksgiving with international teachers.
-A few years of Kevin and I sharing the dinner with friends.
+Then a few years of Kevin and I were sharing the dinner with friends.
 Finally, my own family and an ongoing list of expats sharing the feast.

-I wish I had taken pictures of the faces of people who shared my table at each and every Thanksgiving to have as a slideshow.
-Besides a whole host of wonderful people and their smiling faces, it would show some interesting things.
-It would show the massive tuna that the young teachers put on the BBQ in Samoa to go with the roast turkey.
+I wish I had taken pictures of the faces of people who shared my table at every Thanksgiving to have as a slideshow of memories.
+Besides a whole host of beautiful people and their smiling faces, it would show some interesting things.
+It would explain the massive tuna that the young teachers put on the BBQ in Samoa to go with the roast turkey.

-It would show the wonderful name tags my kids made one year.
+Those past photos would have shown the beautiful name tags my kids made one year.
 It would show the straw turkey Jackie painted with her Grandma Simens.
 It would show friends from around the world.
 It would show my family.
-It would show my quasi-families!
+It would also show our quasi-families!

 Enjoy your time with friends – If you are an expat create a quasi-family and enjoy the holiday.

 Zesho Susan O’Connell speaks about Thanksgiving, and she does it well.